nkonev/r2dbc-migrate/readme.md

 ## Features
 * Filename-based `V3__insert_to_customers__split,nontransactional.sql`: parts separated by two underscores, where last part is flags - one of `split`, `nontransactional`
-* docker friendly - it waits for until database started
+* Waiting for until database started
+* Validation query and (optionally) checking its result
-* split large file by newline by chunks
+* Split large file to chunks by newline.
+You can migrate file larger than your `-Xmx`
-* support concurrent migrations in microservices by locking
+* Support concurrent migrations in microservices by locking mechanism

 ## Download